 Another influential book was Robert Louis Stevenson's 'Treasure Island'.
 In my mind I was Jim, the cabin boy, having adventures on the seas and especially on the island.
 That's why my little gang called itself 'The Bloody Pirates Club'.

 On the flag of India there is a spinning wheel and that is because Gandhi preached making one's own clothes instead of buying European-style garments manufactured in Britain from Indian raw materials.
 He also respected the work of the hands.
-I took this as a very great lesson that I should always be making something with my hands, that this was a worthy thing to do.
-As a result of this and also from the influence of my mother who was a great sewer and potter, painter and crafts person I have always some kind of needlework in my hands whether it be cross stitch, garment sewing, cloth doll making, knitting, crochet, beading.
-My hands, when not typing on a computer keyboard are almost never idle and,, as strange as that may seem, I owe that, at least in part, to Mahatma Ghandi.
+I took this as a very great lesson that I should always be making something with my hands, and this was a worthy thing to do.
+As a result of Ghandi's teaching and also from the influence of my mother who was a great sewer and potter, painter and crafts person I have always some kind of needlework in my hands whether it be cross stitch, garment sewing, cloth doll making, knitting, crochet and beading.
+My hands, when not typing on a computer keyboard are almost never idle and, as strange as that may seem, I owe that, at least in part, to Mahatma Ghandi.

 Another person who had a great influence on me, again through reading his biography, was George Washington Carver.
 Not as familiar to people nowadays, he was a prominent African American agricultural chemist.
 He developed a series of procedures where you could develop and make almost anything from a peanut.
 He helped to popularize peanut butter.
 He was a brilliant and public-spirited man.
 His father had been a slave and his mother was stolen back into slavery.
 He found over 300 uses for the peanut and worked tirelessly his whole life for something he believed in sometimes under adverse conditions.
 He also developed a crop rotation system that revolutionized Southern agriculture.